Characterization of fractional Sobolev--Poincar\'e and (localized) Hardy inequalities: Introduction and main results

 \section{Introduction and main results}

-The central aim of this paper is to study the Sobolev--Poincar\'e inequality, pointwise Hardy inequality and the Hardy inequality under some assumptions on the domain in fractional setting.
+The central aim of this paper is to study the Sobolev--Poincar\'e inequality, pointwise Hardy inequality and the Hardy inequality under some assumptions on the domain in the case of the fractional Sobolev spaces.
 Precise condition on the domain will be clarified later.
 It is well known that the classical Sobolev--Poincar\'e inequality states that for a bounded domain $\Omega\subset\rn$ with $C^1$ boundary and $1\leq p<n$, there exists a constant $C=C(n,p)>0$ such that

 where $p^*=\frac{np}{n-p}$ denotes the Sobolev critical exponent and the space $W^{1,p}(\Omega)$ is the usual classical Sobolev space, see for example \cite[Chapter~4]{EvGa} in the case of ball.
 A capacitary variant of the Sobolev--Poincar\'e inequality \cref{SPI} were considered in \cite{KilKos} and for weighted case, see \cite{Mi}.
-The well known classical (boundary) Hardy inequality states that for a bounded Lipschitz domain $\Omega\subset\rn$, $1\leq p<\infty$, there exists a constant $C=(n,p)>0$ such that for any $u\in C_c^\infty(\Omega)$
+The well known classical (boundary) Hardy inequality states that for a bounded Lipschitz domain $\Omega\subset\rn$, $1\leq p<\infty$, there exists a constant $C=C(n,p,\Omega)>0$ such that for any $u\in C_c^\infty(\Omega)$

-where $\delta(x):=\text{dist}(x,\Omega^c)$.
-One can obtain the classical Hardy inequality \cref{local HI} by applying appropriately the Hardy--Littlewood--Wiener maximal function theorem on a pointwise Hardy inequality, see \cite{Pi,KiMa} where they have introduced pointwise Hardy inequality through a maximal operator.
+where $\delta(x):=\text{dist}(x,\partial\Omega)$.
+The existence of the Hardy inequality \cref{local HI} for every open set $\Omega\subset\rn$ when $p>n$ has been investigated independently by \cite{Lewis} and \cite{Wannebo}.
+Also observe that both references deal with the case $p\leq n$, as well, where the validity of \cref{local HI} has been established through the uniform fatness condition of the complement $\Omega^c$.
+One can obtain the classical Hardy inequality \cref{local HI} by applying appropriately the Hardy--Littlewood--Wiener maximal function theorem on a pointwise Hardy inequality, see \cite{Pi, KiLeVa, KiMa} where they have introduced pointwise Hardy inequality through a maximal operator.
 Necessary and sufficient conditions are provided for pointwise Hardy inequalities in \cite{KoLeTu} and see \cite{Le} for weighted case.
-In order to get a deeper insight of the best constant in the Hardy inequality \cref{local HI} for a domain $\Omega\subset\rn$, one can consider the following minimization problem which naturally related to Hardy's inequality